endurtech/carbon-copy/README.md

 * While viewing a post as a logged in user, you can click on 'Copy to new draft' from the admin bar.
 * Developers can use a **template tag**, for use in your theme to clone your posts/pages from the front-end.
 * Quickly and easily create a copy of any widget with a single click.
+* NEW Option to disable the block editor from managing widgets in the Gutenberg plugin and from managing widgets.
 * Copy and rename entire navigational menus using Appearance > Carbon Copy Menu.
 * Toggle option to clean out the plugins' database values upon deactivation.